javidominguez/FenReader/README.md

 ## Usage:

-* Select text with a valid FEN code
+* Select text with a valid FEN code or copy it in clipboard
 * Press NVDA+Control+F8 to read description

+## Settings
+In NVDA preferences > Options > FEN reader you can select this settings:
+* Use phonetic alphabet in column names
-* Press NVDA+Shift+F8 to read description and copy it to clipboard
+* Always copy position to clipboard
-* Press NVDA+Control+Shift+F8 to change notation language
+* Show position in a window

 Note about notation languages: English notation is standard and usually used in all languages, but local notation language is also used sometimes.
-I've set english notation by default and I've added other languages optionally
+As of version 2.0 it is not necessary to define the notatyion language, the addon detects it automatically.